TUDelft-CITG/OpenCLSim/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Hydraulic-Infrastructure-Realisation could always use more documentation, whether as part of the
+OpenClim could always use more documentation, whether as part of the
-official Hydraulic-Infrastructure-Realisation docs, in docstrings, or even on the web in blog posts,
+official OpenCLSim docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/TUDelft-CITG/Hydraulic-Infrastructure-Realisation/issues.
+The best way to send feedback is to file an issue at https://github.com/TUDelft-CITG/OpenCLSim/issues.

 If you are proposing a feature: